Table of contents

 caller to achieve desired results.
 The SPICE window routine

-3) If the observer's name cannot be mapped to an ID code, the
+3) If the observer's name cannot be mapped to an ID code, an

 4) If the aberration correction flag calls for light time

-5) If the ray's direction vector is zero, the error
+5) If the ray's direction vector is zero, an error is signaled by

 6) If the instrument name `inst' does not have corresponding NAIF

-ID code, the error will be diagnosed by a routine in the call
+ID code, an error is signaled by a routine in the call

 tree of this routine.

 7) If the FOV parameters of the instrument are not present in

 the kernel pool, an error is signaled by a routine